CraigRodrigues/Weekly-Coding-Reports/test.md

   - Average integers
   - Decorate student list with ages
   - Is it an isogram?
-  - Read my skeleton to understand the problem statement
+  - Find first word with most repeated characters

-   - Their solution split out finding the max value in a hash map
+      Their solution split out finding the max value in a hash map
-   - My tests are more rigourous.
+      My tests are more rigourous.
 Theirs will fail if a character is uppercase.
-   - I should strive to have each function I write do **ONE THING ONLY**!
+      I should strive to have each function I write do **ONE THING ONLY**!

+  - Render phone number
+  - Find longest palindrome
  - Here's a quick checklist of how I should approach each problem.
   - [ ] Understand the problem first
   - [ ] Outline and skeleton